OthankQ/100-days-of-code/r1-log.md

 ### R3D15

 Started coding a brand new portfolio site.
 Learned about separating out a vue component out of HTML and creating it globally.

+### R3D16

+Finished halfway through building the homepage for my new portfolio site.